pcardotatgit/XDR_demo_-_create_incident_from_apache_log_threat_analysis/README.md

 In this part of the code, we pass the list of the malicious IP addresse to the **create_json_observables()** function which create the JSON payloads for observables and observable_relationships.
 Regarding the target JSON payload, as we only have one target ( the webe server ) and we know it I decided to declare it into static variable.

-The next step is to pass these payloads as argument to the **def create_sighting_object(xid,title,observables,targets,observable_relationships,confidence,description,source,tlp,severity)** function of the **1-analyse_log.py** script.
-This is where we link the main script to the **create_XDR_incident.py** script which is dedicated to XDR Incident creation.
+The next step is to pass these payloads as argument to the **def create_sighting_object()** function of the **1-analyse_log.py** script.
+This is where we link the main script to the **create_XDR_incident.py** script which is the resource script dedicated to XDR Incident creation.

+## Run the application

+First edit the **config.txt** file and assig the correct values to the application variables

+Second run the application

+    python 1-analyse_log.py

+The full analysis report will be located into the **./out** dictectory.

+And at the same time a new XDR Incident had been created into XDR.
+Check it into the XDR Incident Manager.

+## Clean Up demo data

+Run the **2-delete_XDR_demo_data.py** script in order to completely clean up Data created into XDR.